NEXT EPISODE: May 26th 2023

 Sponsoring

 Pygrunn is made possible through the efforts of volunteers, speakers and participants, but also by the financial support of a growing number of sponsors.
 With your contribution Pygrunn has become the largest and most visited Python Conference in the Netherlands.
-With more than 200 participants and international speakers, for one entire day, Groningen can call itself the Python capital of the Netherlands.
-Your contribution would give PyGrunn a solid financial base in order to achieve everything mentioned above.
-With your contribution, we can:- Keep the ticket prices low;

 - Provide a decent location to host Pygrunn;